macdleeuwen/myraekadleeuwen.github.io/_pages/research.md

 #### Public Explanations and the Shortcomings of Mechanistic Interpretability

 This paper is a critique of the growing trend in AI research to mechanistically explain the behavior of LLMs.

+#### We Should All Know Less About Each Other

+This paper is about why you shouldn't overshare, and why this observation is important to theorizing about the significance of privacy.